jelin-mi/pairs-game/README.md

 Definition of the different states and their transition (transition functions):

-- splashScreen - Instructions
-- settingsLevel - Set the number of cards and time limit; Play button
+- splashScreen - Instructions; Play button
 - gameScreen - Game itself
 - scoreScreen - Once time is up / all cards revealed, the final score appears